Here’s which couple were the second to be voted off Strictly Come Dancing 2021 on Sunday night

-Who left Strictly last night?
-The celebrity contestant who went out of Strictly Come Dancing 2021 this weekend
+Who left Strictly this week?
+The second celebrity to be voted off Strictly Come Dancing 2021, revealed

-Strictly Come Dancing 2021 saw its second elimination take place on Sunday 9 October as another celebrity left the competition, but who was it?
+Strictly Come Dancing 2021 saw its second celebrity contestant eliminated from the competition on Sunday 9 October, but who was it – and what happened on the third week of Strictly?

 With the 19th series of the hit BBC dance show Strictly Come Dancing now in full swing, the third week of the competition saw yet another celebrity contestant and their professional dance partner voted off the show.

-A total of 15 celebrities were matched with partners for Strictly 2021, with the line-up including Olympic swimmer Adam Peaty, Tilly Ramsay and BBC Breakfast presenter Dan Walker.
+A total of 15 celebrities were matched with partners for Strictly 2021, with the line-up including presenter AJ Odudu, Tilly Ramsay and BBC Breakfast presenter Dan Walker.

 Read More